jdreaver/rust-os/README.md

 ## TODO

-- Figure out why we only see one virtio-rng interrupt fire
+- Figure out why we only see one virtio-rng interrupt fire once
+  - Do we need to increment an index on our side?
+I'm pretty sure we are doing that wrong.
+Maybe it is coalescing interrupts.
 - HPET for timing (apparently better than Local APIC timer?)
 - Multi-tasking
   - <https://wiki.osdev.org/Brendan%27s_Multi-tasking_Tutorial>